-LONDON, United Kingdom — The Business of Fashion is pleased to reveal the early speaker line-up for this year's edition of VOICES, BoF’s annual gathering for big thinkers, which will take place from November 20 to November 23, 2019 in Oxfordshire.
+LONDON, United Kingdom — The Business of Fashion is pleased to reveal the early speaker line-up for this year's edition of VOICES, BoF's annual gathering for big thinkers in partnership with JHSF, which will take place from November 20 to November 23, 2019 in Oxfordshire.

 Omoyemi Akerele, founder of Lagos Fashion Week, and CNN journalist Zain Verjee will lend their insights on Africa, while social activist and lawyer Trisha Shetty will discuss gender rights in India, while world-renowned yogi Sadhguru is set to address sustainability in fashion.
 VOICES will also feature a discussion between designer Gabriela Hearst and Kelsey Juliana who, with the help of Our Children Trust’s Julia Olson, are suing the US government in a constitutional climate change case.